Training & Resources

 - Build on past traditions and memories.

 Focus on activities that are meaningful to the person with dementia.
-Your family member may find comfort in singing old holiday songs or looking through old photo albums.
+Your family member may find comfort in singing old holiday songs, watching favorite holiday movies, or looking through old photo albums.

 - Involve the person in holiday preparation.